 DISCUSSION

 Black nightshade (SA Miller), turkey berry (ST Swartz), and round green eggplant (SC Forsskal) are three local fruits from West Java, Indonesia that often used as traditional medicine [3-6].
 Several studies revealed that fruit of black nightshade, turkey berry, and round green eggplant had antioxidant capacity.
 Antioxidant capacity of Solanum nigrum and ST using 2,2-diphenyl-1-picrylhydrazyl, 2,2’-azino-bis(3- ethylbenzothiazoline-6-sulfonic acid), and FRAP assays had been studied [18-21], meanwhile Somawathi et al. [22] compared the antioxidant activity from different skin colored eggplant (Solanum melongena).
-There was no research that comparing antioxidant capacity of various fruit extracts of SA Miller, ST Swartz, and SC Forsskal using five methods which were FRAP, CUPRAC, H2O2 scavenging, phosphomolybdenum assay, and BCB.
+There was no research that compars antioxidant capacity of various fruit extracts of SA Miller, ST Swartz, and SC Forsskal using five methods which were FRAP, CUPRAC, H2O2 scavenging, phosphomolybdenum assay, and BCB.

 Basic classification of in vitro antioxidant capacity is based on type of reaction, which are SET-based assay and HAT-based assay [7].
 SET assay is based on the ability of antioxidant to transfer one electron to reduce oxidant [8].
 The degree of color change (either increase or decrease of absorbance of the probe at a given wavelength) is